JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 2. Get the User's Available Spotify Playlists
+#### 2. Get the User's available Spotify playlists

 ***Description***

-Get a list of the Spotify playlists owned or followed by the current user.
-Requires the current user to be a JamSession Host.
+Get a list of all Spotify playlists owned or followed by the current user.
+Requires the current user to be a JamSession host.

 ***Endpoint:***